 Finding the Right Amp to Power your Stereo System

 It’s very important that every channel is able to supply the right amount of power in order to drive the speakers.
 Not providing enough power to a speaker can be more harmful than too much power.
 If a speaker is trying to draw more power than the amp is able to provide the signal will become distorted.

-An amp is usually described as having two, four, five or six channels.
+The best amplifier for car is usually described as having two, four, five or six channels.
 It’s important that you pay attention to the number of channels available in order to determine what kind and how many speakers it can support.
 The output channels come in a couple varieties: mono and stereo.
 The stereo channel works by transmitting either a left or right side signal.

 Amps that don’t have a dedicated channel for a subwoofer can still drive one if the amp supports it by using a tri-way mode or by bridging a couple of channels.
 The tri-way mode involves utilizing a crossover in order to mix a couple of channels into three, using a single low frequency mono channel and a couple of higher frequency channels to drive the sub.

 Why the Amount of Channels Matters

 It’s also important to mention that a more powerful amp will need a higher rated alternator than what’s commonly found in smaller cars.
 While unlikely, it’s still a factor to consider when you’re putting a powerful amp in a car that has a smaller engine.
 You should also keep in mind that an amp also needs a separate connection to the stereo in order to power on, if you fail to do this it can drain your car battery.

 When installed, the amp must be setup so that the air is able to circulate around it, otherwise it won’t be able to carry the heat away.
 Smaller car amps are much easier to mount because they don’t require much room for airflow.
 A smaller amp can also be installed under a car seat, while a larger amp needs to be mounted in the rear cargo area.

 Considered a vital component for any sound system, the car amp should be your first purchase if you want to improve the volume and quality of your sound system.
 Amps are usually readily available from a number of online and local sources.
 Locally, you can find them at most auto centers, and car audio specialty retailers.
 There are plenty of online sites that are dedicated to audio sound systems, just be sure to choose a reputable dealer to go through.